August 28, 2017

 This yarn is woven into exquisite Swiss cotton satin.
 Christian Fischbacher then sends the fabric to its trusted Swiss printer.
 The company has been working with this partner for no less than 100 years.
 The experience and expertise gathered over the years play a key role in Christian Fischbacher’s quality guarantee.
 Christian Fischbacher decided to use an all-over design for its FLORALPIN bed linen.
 In the last stage of production, the finished fabric goes to the sewing studio, where the bed linen is made to measure in line with customers’ specific requirements.
 Manufactured in Switzerland using the very finest 105 satin in swiss+cotton quality, the result is the most luxurious bed linen possible.

-Christian Fischbacher is also presenting premium terry products to complement the overarching theme, such as the FLORALPIN women’s bathrobe.
+The terry products: Christian Fischbacher is also presenting premium terry products to complement the overarching theme, such as the FLORALPIN women’s bathrobe.
 Lined with white, one-sided Dreamflor terry fabric, it features a shawl collar.

-In the decor collection, the focus was on achieving the ideal fabric.
+The decor design: In the decor collection, the focus was on achieving the ideal fabric.
 Thanks to its long-standing working relationship with highly specialised fabric producers, Christian Fischbacher is able to cater precisely for each product’s specific requirements.
 When creating the FLORALPIN decor fabric, it was very important to choose a producer with expertise in digital inkjet printing on double-width fabric.
 In addition to this, Christian Fischbacher wanted to offer a coordinating, natural fabric which complemented the collection’s overall look and feel.
 Using a printing width of 320 cm made it possible to achieve a very large-scale design with a light, modern feel.
 The hand-drawn pattern gives the fabric a touch of relaxed modernity that is underlined by the twill weave – a technique that is also used in the production of jeans.
 Environmentally friendly, state-of-the-art inkjet printing is used to transpose the design onto 195 gsm cotton, which is woven and printed in Spain exclusively for Christian Fischbacher.

 Christian Fischbacher epitomises superb, unique products that are manufactured in top quality by adhering to the highest production standards and crafted with careful attention to detail.
 The company’s work is characterised by precise craftsmanship as well as perfection in its design and manufacture.
 The design team is made up of three permanent designers who constantly work with Art Director Camilla Fischbacher to develop new and inspiring patterns.
 This enables the brand to produce distinctive products for international, style-conscious customers.
 Numerous awards, including the Red Dot Design Award and the Interior Innovation Award, have recognised the firm’s endeavours.
 A strong passion for the product, expertise that has grown out of family tradition and an international design team with creative spirit have proven to be the keys to global success in the textile industry.